Kong/docs.konghq.com/app/0.6.x/clustering.md

 ## 4. Removing nodes from a cluster

-Everytime a new Kong node is stopped, that node will try to gracefully remove itself from the cluster.
+Every time a new Kong node is stopped, that node will try to gracefully remove itself from the cluster.
 When a node has been successfully removed from a cluster, its state transitions from `alive` to `left`.

 To gracefully stop and remove a node from the cluster just execute the `kong quit` or `kong stop` CLI commands.